 10. Maboneng for urban regeneration

 Perhaps because I stayed here during my two stops in Johannesburg, this was one of my favourite areas of the city.
 As well as being somewhat secluded, thanks to security patrolled streets, it’s the one place in the city I felt comfortable walking out alone at night to visit the many bars and restaurants in the area.
 As well as tourists, Mabnoeng attracts locals to its small but sufficiently eclectic range of art galleries, urban markets, cafes and eateries.

 If you’re looking for street art in Johannesburg, you’ll find it in abundance in Maboneng.

-Hit up hipster Braamfontein: Every city has its hipster enclave and in Jo’burg, you’ll find it in Braamfontein.
-Having Wits University campus at its nucleus probably helps.
+Every city has its hipster enclave and in Jo’burg, you’ll find it in Braamfontein.
+Having the Wits University campus at its nucleus probably helps.
 If you’re looking for a fancy coffee shop or deli sandwich, this is where you’ll find it.

-How to do it: The city hop on and hop off Johannesburg bus cuts right through the heart of Braamfontein.
-Otherwise, Uber will get your there.
+The city hop-on and hop-off Johannesburg bus cuts right through the heart of Braamfontein.
+Otherwise, Uber will get you there.

 Not into books?
 There’s a phenomenal collection of vinyl to thumb through.

 How to do it: I visited on a city walking tour (see below).
 Otherwise, take an Uber.
 Find out more here.